tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 In fact, `inline-java` does even more than that.
 It checks that Haskell types and Java types line up.
-It catches at compile time many interfacing bugs that could cause the program to crash or fail, but a few remain.
+It catches at compile time many common bugs that could cause the program to crash or fail, but a few remain.
 Notably,

 * it is possible to use references to Java objects by mistake after they have been collected, and